DevExpress/devextreme-documentation/concepts/Common/Modularity/02 DevExtreme Modules Structure/ui/ui.md

-A folder that contains modules exposing UI UI components.
+A folder that contains modules exposing UI components.